History of the National Water Account

 National Water Account 2011

-- The water accounting statements were comprehensively revised and simplified.
+- The water accounting statements were revised and simplified and included the comparison year to provide insights into changes.

 - Segment reporting for the Murray–Darling Basin provided increased detail about water management in sub-areas of the Basin.